rackerlabs/PoshNova/README.md

 PoshNova is installed just like any other PowerShell module either in the system-wide module directory or user's home profile.

 ### Preparation
- - Ensure that Windows [Management Framework 3.0](http://www.microsoft.com/en-gb/download/details.aspx?id=34595) is installed on your machine, which includes PowerShell 3.0
+ - Ensure that Windows [Management Framework 3.0](http://www.microsoft.com/en-gb/download/details.aspx?id=34595) (or newer) is installed on your machine, which includes PowerShell 3.0.
+To determine which version of Windows Management Framework is installed, open PowerShell and execute the following command and look for the value assigned to "WSManStackVersion" <pre>$PSVersionTable</pre>
+ - Determine the location of the curent users's Documents folder by executing the following PowerShell command:<pre>[Environment]::GetFolderPath("mydocuments")</pre>
  - Powershell Execution Policy must be set to RemoteSigned or Unrestricted (The module is unsigned at this time).
+Which setting you should use is based on the location of the "Documents" folder assigned to the current system user:

-  - Documents folder on local storage: <pre>Set-ExecutionPolicy RemoteSigned</pre>
+  - If the Documents folder resides on local storage (e.g. C:\Users\foo\Documents): <pre>Set-ExecutionPolicy RemoteSigned</pre>
-  - Documents folder on networked storage: <pre>Set-ExecutionPolicy Unrestricted</pre>
+  - If the Documents folder resides on networked storage: <pre>Set-ExecutionPolicy Unrestricted</pre>
   - Note: The above policy settings are quite permissive, so feel free to modify these to fit in your environment.
 See  `help about_Execution_Policies` for full details on this.

 ### Install process
-1. Install all of the scripts in the module to `USERPROFILE\Documents\WindowsPowerShell\Modules\PoshNova\`.
+1. Copy all of the scripts in the module to `%USERPROFILE%\Documents\WindowsPowerShell\Modules\PoshNova\`.
-	If `USERPROFILE\Documents\WindowsPowerShell` does not exist, execute the following command in a Powershell console: <pre>New-item –type file –force $profile</pre>
+	If `%USERPROFILE%\Documents\WindowsPowerShell` does not exist, execute the following command in a Powershell console: <pre>New-item –type file –force $profile</pre>

 2. Update CloudAccounts.csv file with your Cloud credentials:
 	* *CloudName* - User-defined name for the account for easy identification (used as input for -Account parameter)